Start A Farm

 A Premises Identification Number is required in Ontario for access to many funding and compensation programs.
 It is free and can be obtained by telephone or online.
 A Premises Identification Number, referred to as a Premises ID (PID), is a number identifying a parcel of land where agri-food activities occur.
 Premises Identification Numbers differ from business registration numbers (e.g. Farm Business Registration Number (FBRN), license, or other business identifiers as each one is linked to a specific parcel of land, not to a business.

-Click here for more information
+Click here for more information.

 Finding Land

 Land is your most important asset, in which you will invest significant amounts of both time and money.
 Make sure you are making a decision that meets your needs and will stand the test of time.
-Before committing yourself to a piece of land, whether to rent or buy, read through the following publication, written by Farms at Work Director, Pat Learmonth.
+Before committing yourself to a piece of land, whether to rent or buy, read through the following publication, written by Farms at Work founder, Pat Learmonth.

 Farm Property Class Tax Rate Program